Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 synchronization

-Java has historically used a shared memory model with synchronization.
+Java historically uses a shared memory model with synchronization.

 Data Race